Schroder UK Mid Cap Fund plc

 The Company’s investment objective is to invest in Mid Cap equities with the aim of providing a total return in excess of the FTSE 250 (ex-Investment Companies) Index.

 The Company targets investment opportunities in medium-sized UK companies and has delivered a strong long-term performance record since Schroders took over management in 2003.
-Lead manager Rosemary Banyard is a long-standing and highly-experienced member of the Schroders' UK equity team.
+The Company is managed by Rosemary Banyard and Andy Brough, both of whom are long-standing and highly-experienced members of the Schroders' UK equity team.